semiprime/pygenda/docs/known_issues.md

 * Todo due-dates display improvements: date without year; date with day;
   date like "tomorrow", "today", "2 days", "yesterday!"; don't show if completed/cancelled; formatting for today/overdue items.

+* A natural way to organise todo lists is to have a dedicated calendar source for each todo list.
+There is currently no support for this (except manually placing items in each calendar).

 * When deleting a repeated event, all are deleted.
 Should offer option of deleting this one (better, also offer delete all from, all before...)